Skip to content

 Storm weeks and parking-lot searches

-After-hours text, storm search from the parking lot, lunch-break form: the pattern is the same: visible request, named owner, fast human reply.
+After-hours text, storm search from the parking lot, lunch-break form.
+The pattern is the same: visible request, named owner, fast human reply.

 Dispatch, the board, and the first return call